yosefHesham/yosefHesham/README.md

 - 🌱 I’m currently learning:  React - Redux ~ Design Systems & TypeScript & Algorithms & Storybook
 - 👯 I’m looking to collaborate on Web projects.
 - :zap: In my free time, I solve problems on Codeforces & Leetcode.
-- 💬 Ask me about: Psycology, Books, History, Ping Pong.
+- 💬 Ask me about: Psycology, Books, History, Ping Pong and what every you like.

 ---